scoulomb/effective-java/README.md

 # TODO

-- Copy pom to improve + lambdas to finish to understand
+- Copy pom to improve
 - python amd c++ parallel on lambdas
 - item 43 on lambda concluded but could read enum item to understand better
+- also mystery how when using lambda it knows it has to override applyAsDouble
 - Try parent POM
 - next chapters